Yni-Viar/Go_MakeHuman_dot/README.md

 # Go_MakeHuman_dot
 ingame character generator for godot (based on the project Makehuman)

-This project for blender 2.79 and Godot.
+This project for Blender and Godot 4.
 This contain basics *.blend-files with shapes and skeleton and another stuff, include tutorials in the future.

 I solved a big problem with the size of the mesh in the video memory.
 Previously, each character required a separate bag with all the blendshapes.